Learn how to make butter at home in just a few minutes with cream, a jar, 2 marbles and some “muscle”.

-All we used were some clean baby food jars, a few glass marbles, heavy whipping cream, music, and manpower.
+All we used as a clean jar, glass marbles, heavy whipping cream, music, and man-power.

 We started by filling the jar about 3/4 full of cream.

 We added two marbles to help with mixing and put the lid on.
 I double checked to make sure that the lid was on REALLY tight.

 Then we put on some fun music and we danced around while we shook the jar.
 It doesn’t really matter how you shake or how hard you shake them but you need to keep things moving.

 It’s best to do this with two people so you can trade off and let your arm rest.
 After 5 minutes, we had a nice whipped topping.

 I talked a little bit about how butter is made.
 I explained that basically cream is full of little fat globules but they are all scattered through the liquid.
 Once the mixing starts, those fat globules find each other and they start to stick together.
 As they stick together, the cream separates into 2 parts – the fat globules (butter) and the liquid (buttermilk).